 Being a clinician comes with a lot of responsibility, but not a lot of control.
 Often, you might find yourself thinking: “I have no power” or “I am just another cog in the massive health care machine.”
 It’s precisely this perception that contributes to burnout across the healthcare industry in the United States.
-But what if there is a different way to see our influence in healthcare without having to hold a title?
+But what if I told you that taking action against clinician burnout, without having to hold a title, is possible?

 So here are two practical takeaways to help you advance influence through relationships using the skill of influence to benefit you, your colleagues, and your organization:

 - Identify the “influence currencies” others value most.
 In their book, “Influence Without Authority,” authors Allan Cohen and Dave Bradford discuss identifying the types of “influence currencies” that are most valued in organizations and individuals.
 These are: inspiration, task, position, relationship, and personal.
 For example, inspiration influence currency would matter most to someone who needs to find deep meaning in what they’re doing.
 And those who value the personal influence currency might appreciate gratitude, personal empowerment, one-to-one connection, and recognition.
 Ultimately, it comes down to knowing exactly what will influence your team towards more positive exchanges and accessing those levers as a local leader to foster influence and change.
 Believe me, these actions are more impactful on team behaviors than an executive that they never met.